 There already exist many tools that help you monitor your presence all other the online.
 Some of them are free like Google Alerts.
 But the major difficulty with these kinds of media monitoring tools is that they are not accurate enough and you still risk to miss some social mentions, negative reviews and comments etc. In this case, you might want to go for some paid tools like BrandMention (with a free trial) that also include many other features like alerts, reports, sentiment analytics, keyword search.

-Before deciding to invest go through this 5 reasons Why Brand Monitoring Is a Must and Not a Whim.
+Before deciding to invest go through these 5 reasons Why Brand Monitoring Is a Must and Not a Whim.

 2. Be Present on Review Platforms